Peter Kerr (author)

 Peter Kerr is an author of travel books and fiction.
 He re-located from Scotland to Mallorca in the 1980s and began his writing career while working as a farmer.

 Writing

-Peter Kerr is a best-selling Scottish author.
-Snowball Oranges, Mañana Mañana, Viva Mallorca! and A Basketful of Snowflakes, his Mallorcan-based travel books, have been translated into fourteen languages.
+Kerr's books Snowball Oranges, Mañana Mañana, Viva Mallorca! and A Basketful of Snowflakes, his Mallorcan-based travel books, have been translated into fourteen languages.

 Thistle Soup, a prequel to Snowball Oranges, was published in 2002 and is an account of his life from boyhood in East Lothian.
 A new edition was released in 2017.
 From Paella to Porridge, tells of the Kerr family's final year in Mallorca and their return to East Lothian.